To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

 First of all, it took several tries to get the mouse to update so I was already put off.
 Then, the user experience of making changes to DPI, the lift-off distance, debounce time, etc. was not as straightforward as I believe it could’ve been.

 If I was trying to make a decision to buy this mouse for myself, the only thing that might make me stop to consider is that it’s not the best option for my palm grip.
-I’d still buy it anyway because there’s other good stuff on offer, but I’d stop to consider.
+I’d still buy it anyway because there’s so much other good stuff on offer.

 However, there are loads of people out there that don’t use the palm grip or won’t feel that it matters much if they do.
 That said, I’d easily recommend the Fnatic Bolt mouse to most gamers.